evkx/evkx.github.io/content/models/audi/a6_e-tron/s6_avant_e-tron/_index.md

 ## User interface and control

-The Audi S6 Avant e-tron has multiple integrated screens.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
-In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
-The touch screen behind the steering wheel integrated into the dashboard is 11.9 inches large.
-The touch screen at the top of the center console is 14.9 inches large.
-The touch screen in front of the passenger in the dashboard is 10.9 inches large.
+The control interface for this EV model includes an intuitive combination of buttons, stalks, and screens, providing a seamless and user-friendly interaction experience.

+The Audi S6 Avant e-tron features twin screens on a shared curved frame partially integrated into the dashboard.
+Additionally, an optional [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) is available for the passenger.

+Key screen details:

+- The  screen behind the steering wheel on the left of the frame is 11.9 inches large
+- The touch screen at the right part of the shared frame is 14.9 inches large
+- The touch screen in front of the passenger in the dashboard is 10.9 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.